creatern/NoteBook/Books/数据库/SQL.md

    select *
    from copy_emp
    where department_id = 20
-   FOR UPDATE OF salary NOWAIT;
+   for UPDATE OF salary NOWAIT;
 begin
-  FOR emp_rec IN emp_cursor LOOP
+  for emp_rec IN emp_cursor LOOP
     UPDATE copy_emp
     set salary = emp_rec.salary * 0.15
     where CURRENT OF emp_cursor;